 Discover the story behind Boone’s emotional track

 Hey there, Benson Boone fans!
 If you’ve listened to “In the Stars,” you’ve probably already figured out that it’s a sad song—but what is it really about?
-In this article, we’ll explain the deeper meanings behind Boone’s lyrics and who he’s singing about.
+We talked to pop culture commentator Corey Andrew to learn more about Benson Boone, and we dug deep into the song to find the meanings behind Boone’s lyrics and who he’s singing about.
 So, without further ado, read on for a complete guide to “In the Stars,” including a breakdown of the lyrics in each verse and more fun facts about the song itself.

 The Story Behind “In the Stars” by Benson Boone